awsdocs/amazon-s3-user-guide/doc_source/restore-archived-objects.md

 ## Checking Archive Restore Status and Expiration Date<a name="restore-archived-objects-status"></a>

 To check the progress of the restoration, see the object overview panel\.
-For information about the overview panel, see [How Do I See an Overview of an Object?](view-object-overview.md)\.
+For information about the overview panel, see [How do I see an overview of an object?](view-object-overview.md)\.

 The **Overview** section shows that restoration is **In progress**\.